-Testosterone therapy does not up prostate cancer incidenceJune 15th, 2012 in Cancer /
+Testosterone therapy does not up prostate cancer incidenceJune 15, 2012 in Medicine & Health / Cancer

 (HealthDay) -- Testosterone replacement therapy (TRT) appears to be safe and does not increase the incidence of prostate cancer, according to a study published online June 6 in The Journal of Sexual Medicine.